-Bears Daily: former Bears kicker Robbie Gould reportedly hired as suburban high school head coach
+Bears Daily: Former Bears kicker Robbie Gould reportedly hired as suburban high school head coach

 A Chicago Bears fan favorite has reportedly joined the head coaching ranks.

-Longtime Bears kicker Robbie Gould has been named the head football coach at Rolling Meadows High School in the northwest suburbs, according to a report.
+Longtime Bears kicker Robbie Gould has been named the head football coach at Rolling Meadows High School in the northwest suburbs, according to a Chicago Sun-Times report.

 Gould, who kicked for the Bears for 11 seasons, recently retired from his 18-year NFL career.